Not everything you're feeling has to do with now

 Author’s note:

-This work has taken form through a mix of professional training in somatic and trauma-informed approaches, mindfulness, and parts work, and through lived experience — where these perspectives had to be felt, integrated, and lived.
+This work has taken form through a mix of professional training in somatic and trauma-informed approaches, mindfulness, and parts work, and through my own lived experience.